1.1 This statement explains the Company’s present corporate governance arrangements and the standards with which the Group complies.

 - THE BOARD OF DIRECTORS

 2.1 The Company (and thereby its group (the “Group)) is ultimately managed by the directors of the Company (the “Directors“), who (individually and as a group) are responsible for running the Company for the benefit of its shareholders in accordance with their fiduciary and statutory duties.

-2.2 The Board of Directors (the “Board“) currently comprises 6 Directors: three Non-Executive Directors (including the Chairman) and three Executive Directors (being the Chief Executive Officer (the “CEO“), the Chief Technology Officer (the “CTO“) and the Chief Financial Officer (the “CFO“).
+2.2 The Board of Directors (the “Board“) currently comprises six Directors: three Non-Executive Directors (one being the Chairman) and three Executive Directors (being the Chief Executive Officer (the “CEO“), the Chief Financial Officer (the “CFO“), and an Executive Director.
 The roles of the Chairman and the CEO are undertaken by separate individuals.

 2.3 The Board has two standing committees (the “Committees“): the Audit Committee and the Remuneration Committee.
-The Terms of Reference for each of the Committees are available on the Website.
+The Terms of Reference for each of the Committees are published in the latest Annual Report & Accounts.